-In this study, a comprehensive review of the current status of lithium-ion battery thermal management systems based on phase change presented.
-(PCMs) materials was examination of research findings revealed that the use of PCMs as an efficient method for regulating battery temperature, advantages such as negligible supplementary energy consumption, simple and compact design, ease of installation, and lightweight materials, has high potential.
+In this study, a comprehensive review of the current status of lithium-ion battery thermal management systems based on phase change (PCMs) presented. materials was The examination of research findings revealed that the use of PCMs as an efficient method for regulating battery temperature, due to advantages such as negligible supplementary energy consumption, simple and compact design, ease of installation, and lightweight materials, has high potential.
 However, since most of the research conducted in this field has been carried out on a laboratory scale, further research is needed before widespread industrial application.
-In order to accelerate transfer the of PCM-based thermal management technology from the laboratory level to industrial applications, it is suggested that future studies focus on the following:
+In order to accelerate the transfer of PCM-based thermal management technology from the laboratory level to industrial applications, it is suggested that future studies focus on the following:

-- 1. Improving PCM Heat Transfer Efficiency: To achieve uniform temperature distribution in batteries by leveraging the exceptional heat transfer characteristics of PCMs, it is essential to increase thermal conductivity and latent heat while reducing the melting point. enhancements are especially beneficial for mitigating thermal runaway situations. - 2.
+- 1. Improving PCM Heat Transfer Efficiency: То achieve uniform temperature distribution in batteries by leveraging the exceptional heat transfer characteristics of PCMs, it is essential to increase thermal conductivity and latent heat while reducing the melting point. enhancements are especially These beneficial for mitigating thermal runaway situations. - 2.
 Hybrid Thermal Management Systems: Although PCMs offer significant latent heat capacity, their efficacy as a standalone passive thermal management solution is limited, particularly for devices with cyclic operation.
-Integrating PCMbased passive cooling with active thermal management techniques is a viable option. hybrid provide These systems uninterrupted operation and enhanced energy efficiency compared to exclusively systems.
-Therefore, active the hybrid advancement of PCM-based thermal management systems represents a promising avenue for further research.
+Integrating PCMbased passive cooling with active thermal management techniques is a viable option. hybrid provide These systems uninterrupted operation and enhanced energy efficiency compared to exclusively Therefore, active systems. the advancement of PCM-based hybrid thermal management systems represents a promising avenue for further research.

-- 3. Development of Advanced PCMs: A primary research focus is the advancement and refinement of phase change materials with superior thermal properties.
-Developing novel materials with high heat capacities and tailored phase transition temperatures for lithium-ion batteries would significantly improve thermal performance. - 4.
-PCM Integration with Battery Structure: Effectively integrating PCMs lithium-ion battery within structures remains a significant challenge.
-Future research should prioritize developing integration improved methods combining PCMs with battery cells, along with innovative designs that optimize heat transfer.
-This includes exploring the use nanomaterials and advanced of manufacturing techniques. - 5.
+- 3. Development of Advanced PCMs: Α primary research focus is the advancement and refinement of phase change materials superior thermal properties. with Developing novel materials with high heat capacities and tailored phase transition temperatures for lithium-ion batteries would significantly improve thermal performance. - 4.
+PCM Integration with Battery Structure: Effectively integrating PCMs within lithium-ion battery structures remains a significant challenge.
+Future research should prioritize developing integration improved methods for combining PCMs with battery cells, along with innovative designs that optimize heat transfer.
+This includes exploring the use nanomaterials advanced of and manufacturing techniques. - 5.
 Optimization of Thermal Management with Intelligent Systems: Integrating PCMs with intelligent thermal management systems offers the potential to optimize energy consumption and extend battery lifespan.
 These intelligent systems can utilize sensors and algorithms to monitor and control battery thermal conditions in real-time. - 6.
 Economic and Environmental Evaluation: Future research must also consider the economic viability and environmental impact of implementing PCMs in lithium-ion battery thermal management.
 These assessments will be crucial for informed decision-making regarding the broader adoption of this technology in the energy sector.